Loading-my-brain/stats220/README.md

 ## What I enjoyed
 I NEVER THOUGHT THAT I COULD MAKE MEMES AND ANIMATIONS FOR MY FIRST PROJECT!
 Making them was really fun, and I hope my viewers appreciate what I've attempted to make.

-My meme was inspired from:
+My fav meme of all time:

 ![medicine-doctor-medic-medical-lol-funny-funny-memes-hospital](https://user-images.githubusercontent.com/126785015/224315417-b8a88c69-af31-449c-8da9-70c569a240a0.png)